microsoft/aed-content-nasa-su20/Learn/rocks-project/2-introduction-to-artifical-intelligence/includes/5-how-to-teach-machines.md

-# How to Teach Computer AI/ What is AI
+# Classify Space Rocks Like a Machine with AI

 The job of an AI scientist is to teach machines to do the same 3 steps.
 Below we will walk through each step for machines: